Welcome

 Entrance through rear door

-We are so pleased to be able to return to in-person meetings at this historic location.
+We are so pleased to be able to host our in-person meetings at this historic location.
 For more information on the history of this 1905 National Register Landmark,

 We also announce the upcoming meetings of our "Sister CWRT," the Inland Empire CWRT: